-Further information about our complaints procedure can be found in the school's complaints policy (on the website or outside the school office).
+Further information about our complaints procedure can be found in our complaints policy.
 We realise that parents can sometimes find schools a bit scary and may need someone to help them approach us if things aren't going well.
-If you need support to raise a concern or make a complaint this you may want to contact Islington SEND Community Support Service.
+If you need support to raise a concern or make a complaint you may want to contact: